mauolivares/mauolivares.github.io/README.md

 # mauolivares.github.io

-Mauricio Olivares, Postdoctoral Research Fellow, UCL This is my personal website hosted by GitHub Pages.
+Mauricio Olivares, Assistant Professor, LMU Munich This is my personal website hosted by GitHub Pages.
 The site is available at https://mauolivares.github.io/

 The site is under MIT License